astralfrontier/chaosfrontier-org-wiki/games/silverline/people.md

 The villain known as Handmaid wants to become a great inventor, and become the trusted lieutenant of some major villain.
 The bad news is that she's only good at inventing one thing: autonomous robot hands.
 The good news (for her) is that she's very good at it.
 Handmaid can show up at any time, cheerfully revealing a mob of handbots ready to give heroes the finger.

-She often has handbots stationed around the scene, recording footage of her fights.
+She often has handbots ("handycams") stationed around the scene, recording footage of her fights.
 These can capture interesting and unexpected footage.

 Art Inspiration: https://danganronpa.fandom.com/wiki/Miu_Iruma
 ## NKIDU